Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-Michael Porter Jr. will hope to make a difference for the Denver Nuggets at 8:30 PM on Tuesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Michael Porter Jr. included, will play at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-Let's break down Porter's prop bets, and some stats and trends to help you find good wagers.
+Let's break down Porter's prop bets, and some stats and trends to help you make good wagers.

 Michael Porter Jr. Prop Bets vs. the Lakers